Meth Rehab & Detox in New Jersey

 Am I Addicted to Meth?

 If you have used meth, you may curse the day you started.
+Meth is an extremely powerful drug which can lead to addiction after just one use, with progressively higher doses being required to achieve the same high.
 You may find you’ve destroyed your physical and mental health, not to mention your appearance, and you’ve altered the very workings of your mind as you lose everything that’s important to you.
 If you have stopped caring about your family, your job and/or school, or even looking after your financial wellbeing, you are in the throes of meth addiction.
 The consequences of meth use are severe, as there is no safe path of chronic meth use.
 Most meth abusers who don’t seek rehabilitation end up incarcerated or die from an overdose.

 Meth affects the body and mind in the following ways: